Dentaa

 Akosua Dentaa Amoateng MBE (born 1983), best known by her stage name Dentaa, is a British Ghanaian entrepreneur, actress, TV presenter, singer, producer and manager.
-She was appointed a Member of the Most Excellent Order of the British Empire (MBE) in the 2016 Birthday Honours and in 2017 she received the Ghana Peace Awards Humanitarian Service Laureate in Accra, Ghana.
+She was appointed a Member of the Most Excellent Order of the British Empire (MBE) in the 2016 Birthday Honours and in 2017, she received the Ghana Peace Awards Humanitarian Service Laureate in Accra, Ghana.
 In mid-September 2020, she was appointed by Asante Kotoko S.C. as their International Relations Manager.

 As an actress, she appeared on British television shows including EastEnders and Holby City, before moving into presenting and hosting programmes on British and Ghanaian TV, including The Dentaa Show and reality TV music competition Mentor IV.
 She also had a brief career as a singer, releasing a gospel album in 2005, Wu Ye Nyame.

 Dentaa is an advocate for the Ghanaian community in the UK, and the African Network of Entrepreneurs listed her in 2017 as one of 100 "Most Outstanding Women Entrepreneurs in Ghana" for her advocacy.
 In 2009 she founded the GUBA (Ghana UK Based Achievements) Awards, which recognises the achievements of individuals and organisations "positively contributing to the Ghanaian community in the UK or Ghana".
-In 2011, she was named in The Future 100 Awards as a "Young Social Entrepreneur" of the year for her work with GUBA.
+In 2011, she was named in The Future 100 Awards as the "Young Social Entrepreneur" of the year for her work with GUBA.

 In June 2013, Dentaa was announced as the winner of the annual African Women in Europe (AWE) Award, for her work in promoting Ghanaian achievement in the UK and for her charity work.
 Organisers described her as an "icon and role model to all African women living and working in Europe".

 Dentaa is currently based in London, England.